 Within the complex there are many rooms, including a meeting room full of dilapidated tables and benches, a small change room, a shower and a vast empty pool covered in tile.

 The performance took place at midnight.
 The piece combined acoustic and processed horn, field recordings and 10 sound responsive incandescent light bulbs.
 Two PA speakers were situated in the pool and eight smaller speakers surrounded the audience.
 The flickering lights lead the viewer through the dark complex toward the empty pool where the performance took place.
-The piece weaved together light with a harmonious sonic texture that unfolded overtime.
-The sound was transformed and influenced by the architectural dimensions of the space.
+The piece weaved together light and a harmonious sonic texture that unfolded overtime.
+The sound was transformed by the architectural dimensions of the space.

 Performance by Jen Reimer + Max Stein + Adam Basanta